 Dental bridges are appropriate for people who’ve lost up to three teeth in a row.
 It’s necessary for our dentist to confirm good oral and overall health.
 Periodontal disease can threaten the long-term advantages of a dental bridge.
 If you’ve got gum disease, we’ll treat you for it before moving ahead with bridge treatment.

 Since a bridge requires a secure foundation, it’s vital to have healthy and strong natural teeth on both sides of your bridge.
-If you prefer an implant-supported bridge, we’ll carry out a thorough exam to check if you have sufficient bone density to hold little implant posts and anchor the larger restoration.
+If you prefer an implant-supported bridge that uses dental implants, we’ll carry out a thorough exam to check if you have sufficient bone density to hold little implant posts and anchor the larger restoration.

 Dental Bridge Cost

 The cost of dental bridges varies based on how many artificial teeth (pontics) make up the bridge.
 In general, the cost can range between $500 and $1,200 per pontic.
 Factors that can affect the overall cost include the material that’s used to make the bridge, the method used to build your dental bridge, the method used to fit the bridge (crown-supported vs. implant-supported), and the complexity of the treatment plan.

 Dental bridge treatment prices may also vary by the skill of a dentist and geographic location.
 Ultimately, our dental team will give you a customized quote when we’ve worked out your treatment plan in a consultation.

 To learn loads more about our bridge treatment, feel free to get in contact with Loretto Family Dentistry at (940) 287-3535 today to set up a consultation.